cnDelbert/ork/README.md

 It seems that the [SimpleSystems](http://www.simplesystems.org/) hold the latest libtiff: <http://www.simplesystems.org/libtiff/>.

 Libtiff v3.6.1 does not have a CMakeLists.txt, we use v4.3.0 instead.

+Zlib1 and JPEG62 are recomended.
+Or, TIFF warning would show up.

 ## LF contribution